maplibre/maplibre-react-native/docs/GettingStarted.md

-Congratulations, you successfully installed maplibre-react-native! 🎉 This quickstart guide provides a zero-to-map intro, and from there you can check out the [examples](/example) folder if you want to jump in the deep end.
+Congratulations, you successfully installed maplibre-react-native! 🎉 This quickstart guide provides a zero-to-map intro, and from there you can check out the [examples](../packages/examples/README.md) folder if you want to jump in the deep end.

 ## Prerequisites

 1. On Android we support API 23 and higher
-2. You will need a vector tile source (such as Stadia Maps or MapTiler) for production use; a demonstration URL is used in the below example.
+2. You will need a vector tile source (such as Stadia Maps, MapTiler) for production use; a demonstration URL is used in the below example.

+**You may also use OpenStreetMap data or local tiles if you have a tile server running or you use a library like https://github.com/futurepress/react-native-static-server.
+An example of using OpenStreetMap data is in [ShowMapLocalStyle.tsx](../packages/examples/src/examples/Map/ShowMapLocalStyle.tsx)**

 ## Dependencies